eflautt/ga-data-science/lessons/lesson-10/readme.md

 One effective way to explain your model over particular variables is to plot the predicted variables against the most explanatory variables.
 For example, with logistic regression, plotting the probability of a class against a variable can help explain the range of effect on the model.

-Let's use the data from the college admissions problem as an example:
+Let's use flight delay data as an example:

 ```python
 # read in the file and generate a quick model (assume we've done the data exploration already)